AlexSafatli/os/README.md

     sudo apt-get install build-essential nasm genisoimage bochs bochs-sdl

+For those systems that have not been tested or are more difficult to setup, a `Vagrantfile` is included for creating a vagrant box to perform testing of the system.
+Simply run

+    vagrant up

+Followed by

+    vagrant ssh
+    cd /vagrant/

+To get a shell into the folder.

 ## Languages Used

 Loading of the operating system and incredibly low-level tasks are